FMI's Speech Topics

 - How have my clients' buying behaviors changed?

-Organizing For Growth: How to Build a Sustainable Organization for Good Times and Bad
+Organizing For Growth: How to Build a Sustainable Organization

 - How you should be planning for the future of your organization?

 - Do you know the differences between a company's organization chart and its organizational structure?

 - What should you be doing to create an organization that is sustainable in good times as well as the inevitable bad times?

 Who Will Run Your Business When You're Gone?
 Developing Emerging Managers to Run Your Company

 You have worked hard over the years to build a successful company and have worn every hat along the way.
 You have also hired some very talented people to manage projects and provide other technical expertise, but they do not always have the business acumen to manage the financial, marketing and human capital elements that are critical to running a complex construction company.
 Although people need to have a solid foundation of technical knowledge, the most successful managers of the future will have also developed strong management, leadership and business skills in order to grow their companies profitably.

 - Learn to position your future leaders as an interdependent member of the management team

 - Instill a commitment to pro-actively lead and manage all elements of your human capital to get the most utilization of your organizational resources

 - Establish a culture of building long-term client relations that will permeate your organization and create a future legacy for your firm